devlooped/.github/osmf.md

 While the source code is freely available under the terms of the [License](license.txt), this package and other aspects of the project require [adherence to the Maintenance Fee](osmfeula.txt).

-To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/devlooped) at the corresponding OSMF tier (starting at just $10!).
+To pay the Maintenance Fee, [become a Sponsor](https://github.com/sponsors/devlooped) at the proper OSMF tier.
 A single fee covers all of [Devlooped packages](https://www.nuget.org/profiles/Devlooped).